 Washington State is now taxing individuals who do not own a Long-Term Care policy.
 The tax is on 100% of income for adults aged 18 and older.
 Unless a person owns an LTC policy, they must pay the tax.
 In return, they are eligible for $36,500 in long-term care benefits, which would not result in very much care as Washington is one of the most expensive states in the U.S. for long-term health care - Washington Long-Term Care | LTC News.

 There are many states which will follow.
-An LTC NEWS survey shows as many as 16 states are actively talking about such a tax, with a few, Oregon, California, and Minnesota the closest to having legislation in place.
+An LTC NEWS survey shows that 12 states are actively developing a tax plan, with California and Minnesota the closest to having legislation in place.

 Many experts suggest that some of these states may not have an extended 'opt-out.' period - meaning that if you don't own a policy when the tax becomes law, you may not have any period of time to purchase coverage to avoid the tax.
 Since the state-provided benefits are not expected to be very meaningful, you could be in a situation of paying the tax and buying LTC Insurance at the same time.